 Drawings and Raffles: Student Groups will be solely responsible for compliance with all gambling laws, rules and ordinances, whether enumerated in this guide or not.
 See Frequently Asked Questions.

-Registered Student Organizations (RSOs) and their officers, individual members and/or employees are not covered by the University’s General Liability Insurance.
-RSO Faculty and Staff Advisors are Insureds under the University’s policy which also covers them for their service to CLPs.
+Registered Student Organizations (RSOs) and their officers, individual members, and/or employees are not covered by the University’s General Liability Insurance.
+University Faculty and Staff who are advisors of RSOs are insureds under the University’s policy which also covers them for their service to CLPs.
 The University has general liability insurance which provides coverage for claims of bodily injury and property damage against the University arising out of the negligent actions of the insured Faculty and Staff Advisors.

-While RSOs do not have general liability insurance coverage from the University, the University does not require RSOs to purchase additional insurance for most of their on-campus activities except as noted under #2 below.
+While RSOs do not have general liability insurance coverage from the University, the University does not require RSOs to purchase additional insurance for most of their on-campus activities except as noted under subdivision 2 below.
 Depending on the venue, most on-campus activities that do not need additional insurance include: